steviepoppe/graduate_thesis/README.md

 ## Workflow

-I'll expand this section in later.
+I'll expand this section later.
 Most important steps are as following:

-**Citer** -> Export list of sources as biblex file, add its path to citer settings and efficiently find / add source references.
+**Citer** -> Export list of sources as bibtex file, add its path to citer settings and efficiently find / add source references.

 **Pandoc** -> Pandoc support for Sublime Text.
 Chance pandoc-arguments in settings per preferred output format to reflect template, latex-engine (export of Japanese characters requires the tex distribution miktex, specifically xelatex) and filter for citations (pandoc-citeproc).